remuskwan/quizorize/README.md

 <p align="left"><img src="public/ReadMeImgs/startView.png" width="25%"/></p>

 ## User Login
-1. Type in your email address and password to login
+1. Enter your email address and password to login.
+You may also sign in using your Apple or Google account
 2. You can click on 'Register' to create an account if you do not have one.
-3. You may also sign in using your Apple or Google account
-4. After successful login, you will be presented with the Homepage of our app.
+3. After successful login, you will be presented with the Homepage of our app.

 <img src = "public/ReadMeImgs/login1.png" width ="25%" /> <img src = "public/ReadMeImgs/login2.png" width ="25%" /> <img src = "public/ReadMeImgs/login3.png" width ="25%" />

 ## Registration
-1. Type in your particulars into the text fields provided
+1. Enter your particulars into the text fields provided
 2. Ensure that the validity checks of the fields are met
 3. Create account